About the Alberta Retired Teachers’ Association

 - ARTA promotes a healthy, active and enhanced quality of life for retired people

-- ARTA is a leader and advocate in the promotion of wellness for retirees.
+- ARTA is a leader and advocate for the promotion of wellness for retirees.
 ARTA develops and implements strategies to enhance the quality of the life of its members and retired people in the community.

 - ARTA ensures a unified voice is heard on issues affecting current and future retired individuals